plewis/deploy/JC_instructions.md

 Decreasing half_theta_max and T_max will make the problems harder.
 For now, you can keep the values as they are or change them.

-There are 2 kinds of experiments we can specify under the section 'SMC settings'.
+There are 2 kinds of experiments we can specify under the section `SMC settings`.
 You can modify the parameters under the section that includes your username (starting on line 187):

 For both experiments, you can set
 * `smc_nthreads = 36`